Results day and Clearing advice for parents and guardians

 Rush them into making a decision

-This is a hard balance to get right as the sooner your child makes a decision the better, but this is likely the most important decision they've made and it shouldn't be taken lightly.
-You should give advice but don't pressure them into making a rushed decision.
+This is a hard balance to get right as the sooner your child decides the better.
+But, this is likely the most important decision they've made so far, and it shouldn't be taken lightly.

 Make sure they make any phone calls themselves

-If your child is going through Clearing or Adjustment, they'll need to contact universities directly to ask about available places.
-You may want to help out – especially if they feel too upset to talk on the phone – but universities want to talk to prospective students, not parents.
-If your child isn't ready to talk to universities, it’s better to wait until they are and let them do the talking.
+If your child is going through Clearing, they'll need to contact universities directly to ask about available places.
+You may want to help but universities want to talk to prospective students, not their parents.
+If your child is feeling upset and isn’t ready to talk to universities, it’s better to wait and let them do the talking.

 Be ready for an open day

 Make sure you're in the country for results day and the days after.
-A number of universities hold Clearing open days after results day.
+Many universities hold Clearing open days after results day.
 These are useful for prospective students to be sure they're picking the right university.
 With that in mind, have the car filled up with petrol, or be prepared to pay for train fares.